opengrowingalliance/.github/profile/README.md

 - **An indigenous community** can document traditional growing knowledge in a format that preserves its integrity while making it accessible to future generations
 - **A network of hobbyist growers** can collectively improve cultivation techniques through shared data and experiments, with attribution that respects each contributor

-These aren't just aspirations—they're made possible by OGSP's technical capabilities:
+These aren't just aspirations—they're made possible by OGP's technical capabilities:

 - **Recipe Portability**: Define growing recipes once, deploy them anywhere, with the system handling hardware differences
 - **Hardware Interoperability**: Mix and match sensors and actuators from different manufacturers, breaking vendor lock-in